...

 Yes, pink lakes do exist.
 Las Coloradas is a day trip from Valladolid and is located in the part of the peninsula that is part of the Rio Lagartos Biosphere Reserve, this reserve is home to flamingos, crocodiles, jaguars and water turtles.

-Pink lakes are used to produce salt and their colour is given by the red-coloured plankton – algae – that live in the very salty water.
-For more information, see our article on
+The pink lakes are used for salt production, and their color comes from red-colored plankton – algae – which lives in very salty water.
+You can find more information in our article about Valladolid.

 3) Visit the boho city of Tulum